URL-Decode

 What is JavaScript used for?

-Programmers use JavaScript to create interactive web pages, such as the user interface of browsers or applications.
-It works hand-in-hand with HTML and CSS to ensure that all web page's interactive elements and functions can be used as required.
+Programmers use JavaScript to create interactive web pages, such as browsers' or applications' user interfaces.
+It works hand-in-hand with HTML and CSS to ensure that all web pages' interactive elements and functions can be used as required.

 Are JavaScript and HTML the same?

-No. There's a difference in the use of JS and HTML.
+No. There's a difference between using JS and HTML.
 JavaScript is a "scripting language," whereas HTML is a "markup language."
-JavaScript must be loaded and run with the HTML markup to make a web page interactive and usable.
+JavaScript must be loaded and run with HTML markup to make a web page interactive and usable.

 What is the general syntax of JavaScript?

 The JavaScript code comprises a series of instructions known as statements.
 At the same time, the JS statements consist of values, expressions, operators, keywords, and comments.
-There can be some fixed values and variable values in the JavaScript syntax.
+The JavaScript syntax can have some fixed values and variable values.

 What causes a JavaScript error?